enkidevs/curriculum/javascript/ecmascript-2015/function-improvements/property-value-shorthand.md

 ---
 ## Content

-It is very common to return an object from a function with a property the same name as a source value declared elsewhere e.g.
+It is very common to return an object from a function with property the same name as a source value declared elsewhere e.g.

 ```javascript
 function test(){